Natural Ways to Treat Gingivitis

 - Mix a chopped tomato, spinach, parsley, two cloves of garlic, and broccoli in a blender and add one cup of water.
 Drink one glass a day.

 - Blend a handful of strawberries with mint.
 Add some water if it’s too thick.
 Drink it after your main meals.

-We hope you’ve enjoyed reading this article on natural ways to treat gingivitis!
+Did you enjoy reading this article on natural ways to treat gingivitis!?